Bookmark this page for future reference!

 Fuel spills are most likely to occur at the point of transfer.
 Take precautions to protect the playa surface by transferring fuel over a secondary containment or absorbent material.
 Burning Man Project recommends the use of a spill mat or appropriate tarp laid underneath the fuel-dispensing point when fueling vehicles or performing other transfers, to prevent any spills or overfills from contacting the playa surface.

 Spill Control and Response

-Preventing spills on the surface of the Black Rock desert is essential to our continued use of this resource for our Event.
+Preventing spills on the surface of the Black Rock desert is essential to our continued use of this resource for our event.
 It is also important to be good stewards of public lands and to leave no trace.
-The Playa surface itself adds to the challenge because of its absorbent nature.
+The playa surface itself adds to the challenge because of its absorbent nature.
 Spill response and containment control materials should be kept on hand to deal with any spill quickly.
-Basic fuel spill kits should include a shovel and a sealable container for storage until disposal.
+Basic fuel spill kits should include a shovel and a sealable container for storage until you can take it with you post event for disposal if the contaminated playa can fit in a five gallon bucket.
+If the spill is larger than that, please report to Black Rock Rangers, Earth Guardians or the Emergency Services Department (ESD).
 Spill control measures shall be proportional to amounts of fuel stored.

 Example: XSORB Spill Kit

 Fuel spills with contaminated playa that cannot fit in a gallon bucket should be reported to Earth Guardians, Black Rock Rangers or ESD.
 Reports should include specific location and contact person at that location, who will remain on site until the response team arrives.
 Possible sources of ignition should be eliminated in the area of a spill.
 Vapors can travel significant distance away from the spill.

 DO NOT PUT WATER ON A LIQUID FUEL FIRE!